CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/Decommission-Switches.md

 toc: 3
 ---

-You can decommission a switch or host at any time.
-You might need to do this when you:
+You might need to decommission a switch when you:

 - Change the hostname of the monitored switch or host
 - Move the monitored switch or host from one data center to another